Declining attendance leads Catholic Church to perform ‘ambush baptisms’ - The Beaverton

 Religious scholars remain split as to whether an ambush baptisms are in fact spiritually binding.
 Some claim that these baptisms do actually supersede any existing religious affiliation, cancelling out any previous prayers or worship.
 Others believe the ambush baptisms simply “stack on top” of previous religious status – for example, a Jewish person who receives an ambush baptism would then be both Jewish and Catholic, or “Jewtholic”.

 Recently several involuntary Catholic converts have spoken out regarding the practice or ambush baptisms.
 “Wait, that’s what that was,” said Andrea Brenton, 28, of Timmins.
-“Some old guy in robes jumped out of a bush, splashed water on me, then ran away.
+“Some old guy in white robes jumped out of a bush, splashed water on me, then ran away.
 I assumed it was a Gag.”

 “Although,” Brenton added, “this does explain why I’ve been feeling extra guilty lately.”